tms4517/SV-Coding-Practices/prs/slideset/Git_4x45m/040_NordicSetup.md

 ## BitBucket 2of2
 - Hooks prevent rewriting history, like amending pushed commits.
-- Hooks enforce branch naming scheme.
+- Hooks enforce branch our naming scheme.
 - Markdown is rendered on all web views.
   - README, commit messages, pull requests
 - PDF is also viewable in the web browser, but not DOCX.
 - SVG,PNG,JPG are rendered, but not VSDX.
   - SVG can be diffed -- [Inkscape](https://inkscape.org/) is recommended for most diagrams and [Wavedrom](https://wavedrom.com/) for waveforms.
-  - Visio obfuscates SVG -- Avoid!
+  - Visio obfuscates SVG!

 ## NoRRIS 1of2
 - It's a SemVer constraint solver.